What to Wear in Edinburgh

 12. Artistic Flair for the Scottish National Gallery

-What to Wear: A midi skirt with a fitted sweater and an oversized scarf.
+What to Put on: A midi skirt, fitted sweater, and overstuffed scarf.

 Footwear: Suede boots.